FLOS Jucker Table Lamp

 Manufacturer: FLOS Spa, Via Angelo Faini, 2 – 25073 Bovezzo (Brescia), Italy.

-Other versions: Made in many colours.
+Other versions: The FLOS Jucker table lamp was made in many colours.
 First editions such as this one have a green felt bottom.
 Later versions have a black plastic bottom in the base with the name of the lamp, the designer, FLOS and patent pending pressed in it.
 The most recent version has a black plastic bottom, but only with a sticker “FLOS made in Italy”.
 From 1968 on, a switch designed by Achille Castiglioni was used.
 It is the 450 switch produced by VLM Components also from Italy.
 The switch of this lamp was made by Norwegian company ELKO AS.

 The Jucker table lamp was made for many years.
 You can find this table lamp over here in the FLOS 1980s catalogue.